1955 State of Vietnam referendum

 The referendum was the last phase in the power struggle between Bảo Đại and his prime minister.
-Bảo Đại disliked Diệm and had frequently attempted to undermine him, having appointed him only because he was a conduit to American aid.
+Bảo Đại disliked Diem and had frequently attempted to undermine him, having appointed him only because he was a conduit to American aid.
 At the time, the country was going through a period of insecurity, as Vietnam had been temporarily partitioned as a result of the 1954 Geneva Accords that ended the First Indochina War.
 The State of Vietnam controlled the southern half of the country, pending national elections that were intended to reunify the country under a common government.
 Still, the Vietnamese National Army was not in full control of southern Vietnam; the Cao Đài and Hòa Hảo religious sects ran their own administrations in the countryside supported by private armies, while the Bình Xuyên organised crime syndicate controlled the streets of Saigon.
-Despite interference from these groups, Bảo Đại, and even French officials, Diệm managed to subdue the private armies and consolidate government control over the country by mid-1955.
+Despite interference from these groups, Bảo Đại, and even French officials, Diem managed to subdue the private armies and consolidate government control over the country by mid-1955.

-Emboldened by his success, Diệm began to plot Bảo Đại's downfall.
+Emboldened by his success, Diem began to plot Bảo Đại's downfall.
 He scheduled a referendum for 23 October 1955 and pushed Bảo Đại out of the political scene, hindering the former emperor's attempts to derail the poll.
-In the period leading up to the vote, campaigning for Bảo Đại was banned, while Diệm's election campaign focused on personal attacks against Bảo Đại.
+In the period leading up to the vote, campaigning for Bảo Đại was banned, while Diem's election campaign focused on personal attacks against Bảo Đại.
 These included pornographic cartoons of the head of state and unverified rumours claiming he was illegitimate and linking him to various mistresses.
 The government-controlled media launched polemical attacks on Bảo Đại, and police went door-to-door, warning people of the consequences of failing to vote.
-After his brother Ngô Đình Nhu had rigged the referendum, Diệm proclaimed himself president of the newly created Republic of Vietnam.
+After his brother Ngô Đình Nhu had rigged the referendum, Diem proclaimed himself president of the newly created Republic of Vietnam on 26 October 1955.
+A year later, the republic promulgated a constitution and established its own parliament.

 Background

 The defeat of the French Army at Điện Biên Phủ in 1954, followed by the Geneva Accords, led to a divided Vietnam.
 The French-backed State of Vietnam, led by former Emperor Bảo Đại, provisionally held control south of the 17th parallel.
 Hồ Chí Minh's Viet Minh held the north under the Democratic Republic of Vietnam, which Hồ Chí Minh had proclaimed in 1945.
 The agreements stated that nationwide elections were to be held in 1956 to unify the country under a common government.
-In July 1954, during the transition period, Bảo Đại appointed Diệm as Prime Minister of the State of Vietnam.
+In July 1954, during the transition period, Bảo Đại appointed Diem as Prime Minister of the State of Vietnam.
+However the State of Vietnam as an independent government did not sign the agreement.